Curtains for Camelot: Last Kennedy sibling’s death ends era

 “Over the past several years, we’ve been reminded of the Kennedy family’s many tragedies,” Maney said. “(Kennedy Smith’s) death makes us think of some of the triumphs of the family and their great accomplishments that still shape our lives today.”

-The JFK era was dubbed “Camelot” because the youthful president and his glamorous wife, Jacqueline Kennedy, evoked a sense of national optimism expressed in a line Shakespeare penned four centuries earlier: “Don’t let it be forgot, that once there was a spot, for one brief shining moment that was known as Camelot.”
+The JFK era was dubbed “Camelot” because the youthful president and his glamorous wife, Jacqueline Kennedy, evoked a sense of national optimism expressed in a line from a Broadway musical: “Don’t let it be forgot, that once there was a spot, for one brief shining moment that was known as Camelot.”

 For a generation of Americans, the Democratic Party clan represented the closest thing the U.S. had to the royalty it has always admired elsewhere.

-Note: This story has been corrected to note that the “Camelot” reference to the JFK era originated not from Shakespeare’s writings, but from a Broadway musical, and that Stephen Smith was a Kennedy political strategist, not White House chief of staff.